-- ➤ Check equipment in dugouts of both teams, equipment that does not meet specifications must be removed from the game. - Make sure catchers are wearing helmets when warming up pitchers. - Run hands along bats to make sure there are no slivers. - Make sure that bats have grips. - Make sure there are foam inserts in helmets and that helmets meet Little League NOCSAE specifications and bear Little League's seal of approval. - > Inspect helmets for cracks. - ➤ Walk the field for hazards and obstructions (e.g. rocks and glass). - > Check players to see if they are wearing jewelry. - ➤ Check players to see if they are wearing metal cleats. - Make sure that all playing lines are marked with non-caustic lime, chalk or other white material easily distinguishable from the ground or grass. - > Secure official Little League balls for play from both teams. - Use the FIELD SAFETY CHECK LIST (included in the appendix of this safety manual) to document that all of the above was carried out.
+- ➤ Check equipment in dugouts of both teams.
+Equipment that does not meet specifications must be removed from the game. - Make sure catchers are wearing all required safety gear when warming up pitchers. - Run hands along bats to make sure there are no slivers. - Make sure that bats have grips. - Make sure there are foam inserts in helmets and that helmets meet Little League specifications and approval. - Inspect helmets for cracks. - ➤ Walk the field for hazards and obstructions (e.g. rocks and glass). - > Check players to see if they are wearing jewelry. - Check players to see if they are wearing metal cleats (not applicable to intermediate/junior division). - Make sure that all playing lines are marked with non-caustic lime, chalk or other white material easily distinguishable from the ground or grass. - > Secure official Little League balls for play from both teams. - Use the FIELD SAFETY CHECK LIST (included in the appendix of this safety manual) to document that all of the above was carried out.